Circle Of Janus

 For additional information, please refer to Zen DiPietro's Web Page.

 Barbara is a writer of SF, Fantasy and Mystery.
 Her first published work is a pulp titled, "Claws of the Golden Dragon" with Airship 27.
+Its prequel, "Wings of the Golden Dragon" was released last year.
 She's a military brat who has spent much of her life moving from base to base.
 Thanks to her father, she was infected with a love of reading from an early age.
 It was he who introduced her to S.J.
 Perelman and P.G.
 Wodehouse, as well as Heinlein and Asimov.
 She take full blame for her adoration of Fantasy, however.
 Reading, for some, inevitably leads to writing.
-In her case she started that early as well and blush to remember some of the horrors inflicted on those poor defenseless pieces of paper.
+In her case she started that early as well and blushes to remember some of the horrors inflicted on those poor defenseless pieces of paper.
 There've been many of them and more each year.
 She likes to think they've improved since then.
-Barbara has been writing mainstream Fantasy for the most part, but pulp titles like "The Shadow" and "Doc Savage" were among my early influences.
+Barbara has been writing mainstream Fantasy for the most part, but pulp titles like "The Shadow" and "Doc Savage" were among her early influences.
 She's also come to adore "The Green Hornet" TV series, in part because of Bruce Lee and in part because it was ahead of its time when it came to how it treated minorities.
 She has two sons, both teenagers, a husband and a dog.
-There's also a cat who thinks she belong to her, but I'm still arguing that point.
-My age is old enough and continues to increase daily.
+There's also a cat who thinks she belong to her, but she's still arguing that point.
+Her age is old enough and continues to increase daily.
 When not chasing the teenagers, husband or dog about on their appointed rounds, she's generally writing.
 Barbara can be reached for comment at BarbaraDoran@sumergoscriptum.com.

 For additional information, please refer to Barbara Doran's Web Page.